 If the answers to these questions do not satisfy you, considering choosing another camp for your child.

-All camps should provide a healthy diet for campers.
+All camps should provide a balanced, healthful diet for campers.
 Camps should follow the federal guidelines for school nutrition.
 Water for drinking should be available for campers throughout the day.
 Sugary drinks, including sports drinks, should be limited.
-Also, campers should get at least 30 minutes of physical activity every day—though most will get much more!
+Also, campers should get at least 30 minutes of physical activity every day—though most will get much more.